 RV slide-out rooms have both inside and outside seals and in the video they are referred to as “gaskets”.
 They are to keep the elements out regardless of the weather situation they are in.
 It is recommended by the producers of the video that you apply this maintenance tip to your RV slide-out once a year.

 There are commercial products available from RV parts stores but in many cases this will do the trick.
 Be sure to check with your RV technician before choosing to go this seemingly simple and low cost route.

 “Our slide-out room seals look pretty much brand new, even after nearly 7 years of full-timing.
 If your manufacturer recommends some other method, by all means follow their recommendation, but we’re pleased with this method and highly recommend giving it a try.”

 That’s good enough for me.

-I went ahead and picked up a 1.5 lb Baby Powder to service my RV slide-out and then some.
-Better excuse than telling your friends you have a rash!
-If your in need you can click the link below.
+I went ahead and picked up a big canister of Baby Powder to service the RV slide-out and then some.
+It is better excuse than telling your friends you have a rash!
+If you are in need you can click the link below pick some up.